-Your business might benefit from utilizing the services of a social media account manager, like those at Upleap, who can help grow your instagram and even drive sales.
+Your business might benefit from utilizing the services of a social media account manager who can help grow your Instagram and even drive sales.

 Nope, we didn’t create this one either.
 They did.
 Use the share function on Pinterest, Instagram, or Facebook to get the word out!
 Just tell the world it’s theirs, not yours.

 Love an image that relates to your brand, or features a product you sell?
 Reach out on social media and ask if you can use it!
 Even when you do get permission, be sure to credit the content creator in your post.
 Who knows?
 It might be the beginning of a wonderful collaboration, and at minimum you’ll have a new contact in the biz.
 This kind of social sharing – you scratch my back, I’ll scratch yours – happens a lot among Scentsy Consultants.
 They know that a rising tide lifts all boats!

 Isn’t this an inspiring quote?
 Thanks, @jitneysjourneys (And JFK.)

 Sometimes the image you see or the article you read isn’t quite right to share, but it inspires you.
 Use it!
 Take the high notes and write your own melody.
 Love a particular line of motivational writing or storytelling?
 Include it in your own post with a direct quote – just be sure to give credit where it’s due.
 Adore how someone else styled a product for a photo?
 Create your own scene and snap your own picture.
 In this instance, there’s no need to give someone attribution – it’s your work.
 But it might not hurt to reach out and say thanks, just because!